raphamorim/raphamorim.github.com/_posts/2026-08-24-introducing-oj.md

 ---
 layout: post
-title: "Introducing oj: a Rust build tool that speaks Vite"
+title: "Introducing oj: your Rust native replacement for Vite"
 language: 'en'
 date: 2026-08-24
 description: "oj is a from-scratch, npm-free dev server and bundler written in Rust.
-It reads your existing vite.config, runs your existing Vite plugins, and reimplements React and TanStack Start natively, so you point it at a real app and it just runs, faster."
+It reads your existing vite.config, runs your existing Vite plugins, and reimplements React and TanStack Start natively, so you point it at a real app and it just runs."
 ---

+tl;dr: If you love Vite keep using it, and skip this article.
+It's a wonderful tool, maintained by a wonderful community.
+This article is basically me trying to fix my own problems (and apparently some coworkers also).

 Most of the time you don't think about your dev server.
 You run `npm run dev`, you wait, you get a URL.
 The waiting is the part I kept thinking about.

 For the last few months I've been building **oj**: a dev server and bundler written in Rust that you can point at an existing [Vite](https://vite.dev) + React project and it just runs: the same `vite.config.ts`, the same plugins, no rewrite.
 It's now good enough that I point it at real production apps, and I want to explain what it is, why it exists, and show you the numbers.

-> **oj is experimental.** It already runs real production apps unchanged (I test it against large ones), but it is not finished.
-There are gaps: Svelte support, for one, is something I am actively working on, and you will hit rough edges on apps that lean on parts of the ecosystem I haven't covered yet.
-Treat it as a fast-moving project you can try today, not a drop-in replacement you should ship on tomorrow.
+> **oj is experimental.** It already runs real production apps unchanged (I tested it against large ones), but it is not finished.
+There are gaps: like the ones I know as Svelte support (which I'm actively working on) and the ones I don't know ha!

 ## The two things I wanted

 There are already fast bundlers.
 What I wanted was a specific combination that didn't exist yet:

-1. **Speak Vite, not webpack.** The apps I care about are Vite apps.
+1. **Speak Vite, not webpack.** The apps I care about are Vite apps (basically due to my work reality).
 They have a `vite.config.ts`, they use [`@vitejs/plugin-react`](https://github.com/vitejs/vite-plugin-react), [`vite-plugin-svgr`](https://github.com/pd4d10/vite-plugin-svgr), [MDX](https://mdxjs.com), and a pile of project-specific plugins.
 A tool is only a drop-in if it runs *those*, unchanged.
 So oj reads your real Vite config and runs your real Vite plugins through a compatibility bridge.
 It also reimplements [React Fast Refresh](https://github.com/facebook/react/tree/main/packages/react-refresh) and [TanStack Start](https://tanstack.com/start) natively, because those are the frameworks I build on.

 2. **No Node, no `node_modules`, one binary.** oj is a single Rust binary.
-It does not need a JavaScript runtime to drive it and it does not install a toolchain into your project.
+It doesn't need a JavaScript runtime to drive it and doesn't install a toolchain into your project.
 That matters most where I run it: ephemeral sandboxes, where a slimmer image and a faster cold start compound across thousands of previews.

 <div class="ojbin" aria-label="Install footprint and cold start of a Node dev server versus a single oj binary, multiplied across a fleet of ephemeral sandboxes.">
   <div class="ojbin__meta">